TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 0. Get all your photos in [Google Takeout](https://takeout.google.com/) 📥
     - "deselect all" and then select only Google Photos
-    - deselect all "album folders" - folders with name of some album, and select *only* "year folders" - folders named like "`Photos from 20..`" - don't worry, all of your photos are in "year folders" anyway.

    (Note: don't unzip them, gpth will do it for you 😉)
 1. Download the executable for your system from [releases tab](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/releases) 🛒